-- 1. Part 1 due Sep 21.
+- 1. Part 1 due Sep 20.
 Worth 5%.
-Each student will individually outline topic/issue and research/bibliography - 2.
-Part 2 due Oct 19.
-Worth 10%.
-Each student will individually provide a briefing note with Frequently Asked Questions - 3.
-Part 3 due Nov 16 or 23 (date to be confirmed with me by Oct 20).
-20% Group presentation of issue to class with chance for questions.
-Each group will submit a written outline of their presentation at least three days in advance.
+Each student will individually briefly outline topic/issue and research/bibliography - 2.
+Part 2 due Oct 18.
+Worth 15%.
+Each student will individually provide a briefing note with Frequently Asked Questions.
+Each student will also briefly outline their own participation in the group effort - 3.
+Part 3 due Nov 15 or 22 (date to be confirmed with me by Oct 18).
+15% Group presentation of issue to class with chance for questions.
+Each group will post a written outline of their presentation at least three school days in advance.

-Class participation is worth 5% of your final grade, and is at my absolute discretion based on attendance, participation in classroom activities, and student presentations.
+Participation is worth 5% of your final grade, and is at my discretion based on attendance, participation in classroom activities, and student presentations.

-Work that is late without an acceptable excuse will be subject to a penalty of 10% of the value of the assignment per day late.
+Work that is late without an acceptable excuse will be subject to a penalty of 5% of the value of the assignment per day late.